 Washington's lemon law allows new vehicle owners in the state to request arbitration from the state's Attorney General.
 There is no charge for the process, through which an arbitrator will determine whether the car buyer's claim qualifies for protection under Washington's lemon law.

-The arbiter will work with the vehicle's owner and the manufacturer to determine whether the vehicle is in fact a lemon and whether the buyer has made adequate attempts to have the problem repaired.
-The following count as "adequate attempts:"
+The arbiter will work with the vehicle's owner and the manufacturer to determine whether the vehicle is in fact a lemon and whether you, the buyer, have made adequate attempts to have the problem repaired.
+The following count as adequate attempts:

-- 4 attempts to repair a noncomformity that's covered under the warranty can mean you've got a lemon.
+- 4 attempts to repair a defect that is covered under the warranty can mean you've got a lemon.

 - If the car has been in the shop for repairs for a total of 30 days and the problem still exists, you might be covered.

 Washington lemon law protection is limited to new vehicles in Washington, and one of the circumstances above must be met.